 In the above example, and in a number of examples throughout the rest of the chapter, the output displayed by R has been manually truncated to avoid wasting too much space on the page.
-This truncation is indicated by the use of ... at the end of a line of output, to indicate that there are further columns that are not shown, or ... on a line by itself, to indicate that there are further rows that are not shown.
+This truncation is indicated by the use of $\ldots$ at the end of a line of output, to indicate that there are further columns that are not shown, or $\ldots$ on a line by itself, to indicate that there are that there are further rows that are not shown.